-The Academy of Fine-Arts, Annagasse 3, founded in 1705 by Joseph I, and reorganized in the years 1812, 1850 and 1872.
+The Academy of the Fine-Arts, Annagasse, founded in 1705 by Joseph I., and reorganized in the years 1812, 1850 and 1865.
 It is furnished with a fine library, a collection of models to which must be added the collection of paintings from Count Lamberg.

-The Polytechnical Institution, founded by Emperor Francis I, and built between the years 1816-1819, is situated at the Wieden, Technikergasse 13.
-Its front bears the inscription "To the prosperity, glory and progress of Industry, Manufactures, and Commerce, object of my exertions has ever been to promote knowledge in all classes of society and contribute as much as possible to the enlightment of my good and faithful subjects."
+The Polytechnical Institution, founded by Emperor Francis 1., and built between the years 1816-1819, is situated at the Wieden, Technikergasse 13.
+Its front bears the inscription "To the prosperity, glory and progress of Industry, Manufactures, and Commerce, Francis I."